Service Overview

 These are the items we resolve before mobilization on a tenant improvement buildouts project so the field team starts with a complete plan, not a list of open questions.

-• Confirm interior demolition and existing condition preparation is mapped to a buildable sequence and assigned to a named field lead.
+- Confirm interior demolition, selective removal, and existing condition documentation before new work begins is mapped to a buildable sequence, assigned to a named field lead, and tied to the OKC building department inspection calendar.

-• Define how partitions, ceilings, millwork, and finish installations will be procured, with delivery dates set against the field's actual install window.
+- Define how partition systems, ceiling assemblies, millwork, and finish installations for Class A OKC commercial occupancies will be procured, with delivery dates confirmed against the field's actual install window and OGE or utility service milestones.

-• Use validate existing conditions and utility capacities as the gate for mobilization — no scope leaves preconstruction without it.
+- Use validate existing MEP conditions, utility capacities, and base building system compatibility before scope is finalized as the gate for mobilization — no scope leaves preconstruction without confirmed subgrade data, permit approval, and trade award documentation.

-• Publish a two-week look-ahead built around publish phased work plans for occupied buildings so the trade leads share one schedule view.
+- Publish a two-week look-ahead built around publish phased work plans for occupied floors or adjacent tenants, with noise and dust control protocols confirmed so trade leads share one schedule view and weather-watch protocols are integrated before spring storm season begins.

 Frequently Asked Questions